Bruh722/ccjs200/README.md

 <img src="/gfiles/stderr-mean.png" width="400px">
 </p>

+* See pages 182-185 (chapter 6) in the textbook for further discussion of this formula.
 * We examine a set of prison sentence lengths (in years) for a population of people convicted of robbery:

 ```r